jenjei/jenjei/README.md

 My professional work lives at my [other GitHub](https://github.com/jenniylisirnio), though all of it is private due to company projects.
 This one’s for exploration, learning, and having fun in the coding cosmos. 🌌

----

-## 📡 Transmission
-Feel free to explore the repos, fork something, or just enjoy the ride.
-And remember: in space (and in coding), failure is just part of the mission. 😉